 A Brewing Iconoclast and Visionary

-In 1937 John Lester Shimwell, a bacteriologist and (at the time) brewer, authored a paper for the Journal of the Institute of Brewing, “Practical Aspects of Some Recent Developments in Brewing Bacteriology”.
+In 1937 John Lester Shimwell, a bacteriologist and, at the time, professional brewer, wrote a paper in the Journal of the Institute of Brewing called “Practical Aspects of Some Recent Developments in Brewing Bacteriology”.

-A review of biographical materials on Shimwell indicates he held a B.Sc from Birmingham University.
-He was a prolific author of papers in his chosen field, brewing bacteriology.
-In recognition, the same university granted him a D.Sc not long after the article was published.
+Biographical sources indicate he held a B.Sc from Birmingham University.
+He was a prolific author of papers in brewing bacteriology.
+In recognition of his work, the same university later granted him a D.Sc.

 English-born Shimwell was born in 1901 and died in 1964.
-During the 1930s he was head brewer and on the board of directors of Beamish & Crawford brewery in Cork, Ireland.
+In the 1930s he was head brewer and on the board of directors of Beamish & Crawford brewery in Cork, Ireland.

-A side note of interest is that his wife at the time, Birmingham-born Olive Seers, was a successful mystery writer under the pen name Harriet Rutland.
-The Passing Tramp website in 2015 reviewed her career and noted a revival of interest in her work.
+A side note is that his wife at the time, Birmingham-born Olive Seers, wrote successful mysteries under the name Harriet Rutland.
+The Passing Tramp website, in 2015, reviewed her career and noted a recent revival of interest.

-The couple lived in a village near Cork, St. Ann’s Hill, and removed to England in 1939.
-A “hydropathic” institute in St. Ann’s Hill formed the setting for Rutland’s first novel but in altered, “Devonised” form.
-See, for useful background, Curtis Evans’ introduction to the reissue (2015) of Rutland’s Knock, Murderer, Knock!.
-A good discussion (2017) also appear in the website Promoting Crime Fiction.
-Both include details of J.L.
-Shimwell’s career as well.
+The couple lived near Cork, St. Ann’s Hill, and moved to England in 1939.
+A “hydropathic” institute at St. Ann’s Hill formed the setting for Rutland’s first novel but in altered, “Devonised” form.

 So in Shimwell we have both man of theory and practice.
-Dr. Raymond Anderson, the U.K. brewing historian, has written of Shimwell that he was a “great reforming” figure in brewing bacteriology but also “combative”.
+Dr. Raymond Anderson, the U.K. brewing historian, wrote that Shimwell was a “great reforming” figure in brewing bacteriology but also “combative”.
 See his article (2012) on the origins of pure yeast culture in top-fermentation brewing, in the Journal of the Brewery History Society.

 Shimwell worked in the 1940s for Whitbread Brewery in London, and later in the British vinegar industry.
-Much of his work had to do with scientific classification especially for acetobacter, the family of bacteria that cause souring in ferments.
+Much of his work concerned scientific classification, especially for acetobacter, the family of bacteria that causes souring in ferments.

-However, unlike many brewing scientists, he held, or at least publicly expressed, firm views on how the taste of beer was affected by modern technology.
-Perhaps his frankness arose from his practical experience in brewing.
-Perhaps it was a personal trait, the combativeness noted.
+However, unlike many brewing scientists, he held or at least publicly expressed firm views on how modern technology impacted beer taste.
+Perhaps the frankness arose from his practical experience in brewing, perhaps from personal traits, the combativeness noted.

-Specifically, from my review of a number of his articles, Shimwell would not concede that technology always made a better beer to drink.
+Specifically, Shimwell did not concede that technology always made for better beer to drink.

 From the 1937 article: